gohugoio/hugo/content/functions/singularize.md

 aliases: []
 ---

-`singularize` converts a word according to a set of common English singularization rules.

 `{{ "cats" | singularize }}` → "cat"

 See also the `.Data.Singular` [taxonomy variable](/variables/taxonomy/) for singularizing taxonomy names.